dotnet/docs-maui/docs/platform-integration/storage/preferences.md

 # [iOS](#tab/ios)

-[NSUserDefaults](../ios/app-fundamentals/user-defaults.md) is used to store values on iOS devices.
+**NSUserDefaults** <!-- TODO link (../ios/app-fundamentals/user-defaults.md) --> is used to store values on iOS devices.
 If no `sharedName` is specified, the `StandardUserDefaults` are used.
 Otherwise, the name is used to create a new `NSUserDefaults` with the specified name used for the `NSUserDefaultsType.SuiteName`.

 # [Windows](#tab/windows)